Azure/azure-functions-durable-python/README.md

 ### Tooling

-* Python Durable Functions requires updated versions of Azure Functions Core Tools and templates that are not yet released (ETA May 2020).
+* Python Durable Functions requires updated versions of Azure Functions Core Tools ([3.0.2358](https://github.com/Azure/azure-functions-core-tools/releases/tag/3.0.2358)), templates ([bundle-1.2.0](https://github.com/Azure/azure-functions-templates/releases/tag/bundle-1.2.0)), and extension bundles ([1.2.0](https://github.com/Azure/azure-functions-extension-bundles/releases/tag/1.2.0)) that are not yet released (ETA May 2020).
 Use the VS Code dev container in the [Getting Started](#getting-started) section to access a development environment with the required versions of the tools installed.

 ### Deployment

-* Python Durable Functions requires an updated version of the Azure Functions Python language worker that is not yet available in Azure.
+* Python Durable Functions requires an updated version of the Azure Functions Python language worker ([1.1.0](https://github.com/Azure/azure-functions-python-worker/releases/tag/1.1.0)) that is not yet available in Azure.
 Deploy your Python Durable Functions apps in containers (requires Premium or App Service plans).
 (Linux consumption plan support ETA May 2020)

 ## Getting Started